 Buying an Inform licence

-Community Care Inform is only available to purchase as a corporate subscription.
-If you would like to find out how Community Care Inform can help your organisation then please send an enquiry to the Community Care Inform Sales team and someone will be in contact.
+Community Care Inform is only available to purchase as a corporate subscription which is available on a multi-user basis or a workforce wide basis.
+If you would like to find out how Community Care Inform can help your organisation then please send an enquiry to the Community Care Inform partnerships team and someone will be in contact.

-Community Care Inform Children and Community Care Inform Adults are the UK’s largest providers of online resources for social workers and social care professionals.
+Community Care Inform Children and Community Care Inform Adults provide online resources for social workers and social care professionals.